paulmelnikow/ObjCMongoDB/README.md

 The latest release is v0.9.5.

  -   Based on v0.7.1 of the driver
- -   Tested under OS X 10.6+ with and without ARC
+ -   Tested under OS X 10.6+, both with and without ARC
  -   Should work fine under iOS

 ```sh